ts1/uctoth/README.md

 cp samples/auto .
 ```

-You may want to edit `auto` and other scripts (especially constants) as you
+You may edit `auto` as you like.
-like.
+Especially the regression threshold (`-t` parameter) should be relatively large
+when you have only small number of games, then gradually be smaller as the
+number of games increases.
+Check the `match` result to see if your change gives better result.

 Now you are ready to run automatic self learning loop.